Skip to main content

 As regards the content of the information repository, this means that the author retains copyright to the publication, but permits users to copy and quote from the work as well as to communicate it to others.
 It is a condition that the author(s) and the publisher are named.
 Commercial use of the work is not permitted except by written agreement with the author.
 In this context, commercial use is understood to mean cases in which a third party wishes to exploit the material commercially.
 The work may not be altered in any way.

-All NMBU Master's students must submit the electronic version of their Master's theses in WISEflow.
-All approved Master’s theses will be made available in the information repository as soon as they have been released for publication.
+All NMBU master's students must submit the electronic version (PDF) of their master’s theses in WISEflow.
+All approved master’s theses will be made available in the information repository (NVA) as soon as they have been released for publication.

 About copyright and publishing of Master’s theses in NVA